 Overview

-In order to use AWX, aka the upstream product of Ansible Automation Hub, formerly Ansible Tower, we need to have a working cluster.
+In order to use AWX, aka the upstream product of Ansible Automation Platform, formerly Ansible Tower, we need to have a working cluster.
 This article provides instructions in how to install and use AWX.

 Installation